 You can create keyword tests in several ways:

-You can also add existing keyword tests to your project by using the context menu of the Project Explorer panel.
+You can add existing keyword tests to your project.

 For detailed information on recording and adding keyword tests to your project, see Creating and Recording Keyword Tests.